 Microgrids have become more popular over the last few years, and most likely will play a larger role in the future.
 These on-site renewable power and storage system networks give industrial and corporate facilities more control over their energy supply and cost.
 Microgrids provide backup in case of grid outages, as well as, relieve pressure on the utility grid.
 Microgrids are typically smaller in size and more susceptible to disruption from load variability.
-The Emacx Aciex smart software platform addresses these challenges by continually balancing demand with generation, maintaining stability, and ensuring that peak demand doesn’t exceed available supply.
-Using Aciex for Microgrid control has additional advantages such as:
+The Emacx Smart Aciex Platform Software addresses these challenges by continually balancing demand with generation, maintaining stability, and ensuring that peak demand doesn’t exceed available supply.
+Using Aciex DER for Microgrid control has additional advantages such as:

 - Potentially eliminating the use of battery storage by using excess renewable energy as a process buffer.